Management

 Health

-We raise our goats with lots of care, and do our best to provide everything they need to thrive in their environment.
-We try to be in tune with our goats holistically and carefully watch for any signs of illness.
-We trim hooves as needed to avoid overgrowth.
-Goats are provided shelter from the elements.
+Because we have a small, manageable herd, we are able to raise our goats with lots of care and do our best to provide everything they need to thrive in their environment.
+We have a holistic approach to goat health and watch carefully for any signs of illness or stress.

 A righteous man regards the life of his animal,